 For purposes of this policy, video monitoring refers to viewing recorded images, from cameras and monitors that have been approved by the Vice President of Administration, for the purposes of helping enhance public safety.
 This is done in the interest of public safety and includes the viewing of recorded media or video images for purposes of deterring, detecting and/or confirming suspicious, illegal, or unlawful behavior.

 Surveillance, for purposes here, refers to a more-focused type of observation of an individual or group of individuals that involves a closer degree of scrutiny related to the suspicion of potentially unlawful or illegal activity.
-For any surveillance activity to occur, there must be some connection between information collected and unlawful activity (i.e., reasonable suspicion or probable cause), and it must be approved by the President or his/her designee prior to being conducted.
+For any surveillance activity to occur, there must be some connection between information collected and unlawful activity (i.e., reasonable suspicion or probable cause), and it must be approved by the President or their designee prior to being conducted.

 Permanently Installed Video Equipment or Media Devices